Hollywood poohbah Peter Chernin reloads with stake in hunter-friendly MeatEater

 Adds Sloan: “We are building a brand that is uncompromisingly authentic, an attribute that existing MeatEater fans already know to be true about Steve.
 By expanding this ethos and bringing together a group of unique experts who all share a deep reverence for the outdoors and an underlying commitment for conservation and wild foods, the MeatEater brand is poised to help outdoorsmen and women further their understanding of the natural world and enhance their pursuits within it.”

 With the Chernin Group behind it, expect more MeatEater live events, TV shows, and podcasts, as well as more merchandising opportunities.
-Bergsman says that when Rinella did a four-city podcast tour last summer, “on the back of a few Instagram posts and podcast [ad reads], not only did 2,500 seats sell out (at each venue), but within two days of one Instagram post, every one of the VIP tickets, that were priced at $80 to $100, sold out.
+Bergsman says that when Rinella did a four-city podcast tour last summer, “on the back of a few Instagram posts and podcast [ad reads], not only did 2,500 seats sell out in the pilot run, but within two days of one Instagram post, every one of the VIP tickets, that were priced at $80 to $100, sold out.
 That’s four cities in the U.S. that got people not just into seats but committed to spend twice as much as general admission, two to three months before the show came to town.”

 MeatEater will also invest in more talent in an effort to grow the brand beyond Rinella.
 MeatEater contributors like Mark Kenyon, who hosts the Wired to Hunt podcast; flyfishing sensation April Vokey, host of the Anchored with April Vokey podcast; and Ben O’Brien of The Hunting Collective, will all be given more prominence with the hope of spinning out more content around their names.

-“Our ambition is to allow those sub-brands associated with really great, indefensible talent to also find their audience as well,” Bergsman says.
+“Our ambition is to allow those sub-brands associated with really great, indispensable talent to also find their audience as well,” Bergsman says.

 Rinella, who is 44, says that when he was growing up, “the way we found inspiration around content was looking at Cabela’s magazine,” citing the well-known hunting- and fishing-gear retailer.
 “They were leather-bound, mail-order catalogs.
 That was our content, along with a handful of magazines like Outdoor Life and Field & Stream.